googleapis/google-cloud-java/generation/new_client_hermetic_build/README.md

 defaults to `com.google.cloud:google-cloud-{api_shortname}`.
 This mainly affect the values in the generated `pom.xml` files.

+### Library Name (`library_name`)

+This variable indicates the output folder of the library.
+For example you can have two libraries with `alloydb` (AlloyDB and AlloyDB Connectors) as `api_shortname`.
+In order to avoid both libraries going to the default `java-alloydb` folder, we can override this behavior by specifying a value like `alloydb-connectors` so the AlloyDB Connectors goes to `java-alloydb-connectors`.

 ## Advanced Options

 In case the steps above don't show you how to specify the desired options, you can